Resident Alien (comics): Television adaptation

-In March 2013, Hogan mentioned that he was in discussion with unspecified parties to adapt the comics series into a television series.
-In March 2015, Dark Horse editor and Vice President of Publishing Randy Stradley confirmed Hollywood was still showing interest in adapting the series.
-Syfy placed a pilot order for the series in May 2018.
+In March 2013, Hogan said that he was in discussions with unspecified parties to adapt the comics series into a television series.
+In March 2015, Dark Horse editor and Vice President of Publishing Randy Stradley said that Hollywood was still showing interest in adapting the series.
+Syfy ordered a pilot for the series in May 2018.
 Produced as a joint venture by Universal Cable Productions, Dark Horse Entertainment, and Amblin Television, the show was adapted for television by Chris Sheridan.
 Sheridan is one of the show's executive producers, along with Mike Richardson, Keith Goldberg, Justin Falvey, and Darryl Frank.
-Production began on October 1 with Alan Tudyk starring as Harry.
+Production began on October 1, 2018, with Alan Tudyk starring as Harry.
 The cast also includes Corey Reynolds as Sheriff Mike Thompson and Alice Wetterlund as D'Arcy Bloom.
 As part of the adaptation process, the fictional setting of Patience was relocated from Washington to Colorado.
-The series was originally planned to premiere in mid-2020, but was delayed to January 27, 2021 due to the COVID-19 pandemic.
+The series was originally planned to premiere in mid-2020, but its premiere was delayed to January 27, 2021, due to the COVID-19 pandemic.
 In March 2021, the series was renewed for a second season.
+It ultimately ran for four seasons; in July 2025, Sheridan confirmed that the fourth season would be the last.